oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 * Replace **<your-domain-name>** with the configured domain name that would be used for the Oro application.
 * Change *ssl_certificate_key* and *ssl_certificate* with the actual values of your active SSL certificate.

 Optionally, you can enable and configure |Apache PageSpeed module| for Nginx to improve web page latency as described in the :ref:`Performance Optimization of the Oro Application Environment <installation--optimize-runtime-performance>` article.

-.. note:: If you choose the Apache web server instead of Nginx one, the example of the web server configuration you can find in the :ref:`Web Server Configuration <installation--web-server-configuration>` article.
+.. note:: If you choose the Apache web server instead of the Nginx one, the example of the web server configuration you can find in the :ref:`Web Server Configuration <installation--web-server-configuration>` article.

 For the changes to take effect, restart `nginx` by running: